matplotlib/matplotblog/content/posts/visualising-usage-using-batteries/index.md

 What is our use case?

-- We are given a dataset where we have data of Liverpool's players and their minutes played in the last 2 seasons (for whichever club they played in that time period).
+- We are given a dataset where we have data of Liverpool's players and their minutes played in the last 2 seasons (for whichever club they for played in that time period).
 We will use this data for our visualisation.
 - The final visualisation is the featured image of this blog post.
-We will navigate step-by-step to how we'll create the visualisation.
+We will navigate step-by-step as to how we'll create the visualisation.

 ## <span style="text-decoration: underline">Importing Libraries</span>

 The first and foremost part is to import the essential libraries so that we can leverage the functions within.
-In this case, we will import the following:-
+In this case, we will import the libraries we need.

 ```python
 import pandas as pd